pk-droid-lab/kink-ideas/README.md

 ### Cage Off

-* Sub watches a video of sex with bull while being edged
 * Ruined into a condom and made to eat cum
 * outercourse, allowed to hump your legs, thighs, or feet
 * tease sub with different materials, silk scarf, soft panties, leather gloves, etc